 - your imagination and curiosity

-April is our first month and tonight is our kick-off of virtual creative workshops.
-Invites have gone out for tonight’s Wordplay Wednesday event… we’re making our own blackout poetry.
-Want to join us?
-Subscribe by 4:00 PM EST today and we’ll get invite information to you by 6:45 until seats are filled.
-Our next event is Mixed-Media Friday, April 10th.
+April – June 2020, we’ll be playing with words and colors in virtual creative workshops.
+Our first event is tonight and our next event is Mixed-Media Friday, April 10th.
 We’ll be learning about bookmaking and making one of our own.
 Subscribe for details and an invite if you miss tonight’s event.